 The Attribution Challenge

-Three approaches to attribution, in order of rigor:
+Three approaches, in order of rigor:

 When This Approach Does Not Apply